 Critics of the Neo-Brandeisian "antimonopoly movement" frequently ask what exactly are the reforms the proponents are advocating.
-In response, a group of participants at the University of Utah conference in the Fall of 2019 on A New Future for Antitrust drafted the following statement.
-The reporter for the statement was Tim Wu, then a professor at Columbia University Law School and currently Special Assistant to the President for Technology and Competition Policy on the National Economic Council.
+In response, a group of participants at the University of Utah conference in the Fall of 2019 on A New Future for Antitrust drafted the following statement.1 The reporter for the statement was Tim Wu, then and now a professor at Columbia University Law School and, from 2021 to 2023, Special Assistant to the President for Technology and Competition Policy on the National Economic Council.

-The Utah Statement (October 25, 2019)
+The Utah Statement2 (October 25, 2019)